 You may hear about 138% of poverty level or other percentages.
 These percentages show how the amount of money you make in a year compares to the poverty level.

-Income levels change each year.
-To view the federal poverty levels, click here.
+Federal poverty levels change each year.
+To view the 2017 federal poverty levels based on household size, marital status, and other factors, click here.

 These are some of the government benefits based on the federal poverty level:

 - CHIP or SCHIP, which stands for Children's Health Insurance Program or State Children's Health Insurance Program.
-This is public health insurance with free or low-cost health care to children under the age of 18.
+This is public health insurance with free or low-cost health care to children under age 19.

 - Community Health Centers -- These are federally supported, nonprofit organizations that offer health care to medically underserved people in a specific area.

-- Family planning -- These are programs that help men, women, or couples see how ready they are to have children, including talking about birth control, sexual health, and fertility.
+- Family planning (Title X)-- These are programs that help men, women, or couples see how ready they are to have children, including talking about birth control, sexual health, and fertility.

 - Head Start -- This is a federal program for children ages 3 to 5 in families that don’t make a lot of money.
 The program helps prepare children to be successful in school by getting them socially and academically ready to start.